1.0 Purpose and Scope

 3.6 First Aid Officers

-First aid officers appointed for the University are recommended to be immunised against hepatitis B, be up to date with COVID-19 vaccination and have the annual influenza vaccination.
-Refer to section 4.2 of this guideline and the Working Safely with Blood and Body Fluids Guideline.
+First aid officers appointed for the University are recommended to be immunised against hepatitis B and have the annual influenza vaccination.
+Refer to section 4.2. and PPL Guideline 2.60.10 Working Safely with Blood and Body Fluids.

 3.7 Mortuary technicians and embalmers